bus710/zephyr-rtos-development-in-linux/2025_pico_w.md

     1. Install dependencies
     2. Get Zephyr and install Python dependencies
     3. Install the Zephyr SDK
+    4. Samples
+        a.
+Build the Hello World Sample and Flash the Sample
-    4. Build the Blinky Sample and Flash the Sample
+        b.
+Build the Blinky Sample and Flash the Sample
-    5. Get JLink
+    5. (TBD) Get JLink
-    6. Wire the probe and the board
+    6. (TBD) Wire the probe and the board
-    7. Debug the blinky app in VSCODE
+    7. (TBD) Debug the blinky app in VSCODE
 - What's next

 <br/><br/>